uboat.net

 Convoy

-Completed in January 1913.
-During World War 1, the ship was shelled by a German U-boat, but escaped.
+History Completed in January 1913.
+During the First World War, the ship was shelled by a German U-boat but escaped.

-On 22 Jan, 1942, the City of Marseilles stranded near Batticaloa, Ceylon, but was safely refloated.
-1947 broken up.
+On 21 January 1943 the City of Marseilles stranded near Batticaloa, Ceylon.
+Later refloated but broken up in 1947.

 If you can help us with any additional information on this vessel then please contact us.